Call for Applications

 Winners will be notified in advance.
 The awards will be presented during a special STP ceremony to be held in a public manner appropriate for the prestige of the award.
 A travel grant of up to $1500 is available if the winner does not have travel funds from other sources.
 If a winner cannot attend the ceremony, STP will appoint a representative to make the presentation at the winner's home campus at a time convenient to the winner.

-The nominator and nominee, working together, must compile all documentation in support of the nomination.
+The applicant (and nominator, where appropriate) must compile all documentation in support of the application.
 Responsibility for accumulating supporting documentation cannot be assumed by the STP Awards Committee.
-For ease of the review process, all materials must be submitted electronically in PDF format as an e-mail attachment to mailto:email@example.com (see specific instructions below).
+For ease of the review process, all materials must be submitted electronically in PDF format as an e-mail attachment to mailto:firstname.lastname@example.org (see specific instructions below).
 All materials must be received no later than January 15, 2018.
 Electronic materials will NOT be returned after the review process.

 Specific Instructions for submission